MandySpaan/SocialMedia_Frontend/README.md

    `$ git clone https://github.com/MandySpaan/GH_P5_SocialMedia_Backend`
 2. Install dependencies
    `$ npm install --y`
+3. Copy the file .env.example, change the name to .env and fill in all the fields
+4. Plant the seeds into the tables
+   `$ npm run db:seed`
-3. Start Express on the server
+5. Start the server
    `$ npm run dev`
-4. Run migrations
-   `$ npm run run-migrations`

 ### Frontend